Gleyber Torres Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves' 3.91 team ERA ranks eighth across all league pitching staffs.
+- The Braves have a 3.90 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to surrender 125 home runs (1.1 per game), the fourth-fewest in the league.
+- Braves pitchers combine to allow 125 home runs (1.1 per game), the fourth-fewest in baseball.

-- In his most recent appearance on Wednesday, the left-hander went four innings against the Pittsburgh Pirates, allowing four earned runs while surrendering six hits.
+- His most recent time out came on Thursday against the Pittsburgh Pirates, when the righty tossed five innings, surrendering five earned runs while allowing six hits.

-- In seven games this season, the 29-year-old has a 2.50 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.